BeeChains/the.inneri/index.md

 The "I AM" mantra is often used in meditation and other spiritual practices as a way of quieting the mind and connecting with the inner self.
 It is believed that by repeating the mantra and focusing on its meaning, one can access a state of deep relaxation and inner peace, and can begin to see the world in a different way.

 Overall, the "I AM" is seen as a powerful mantra that can help individuals connect with their inner selves and awaken to their true nature as expressions of universal consciousness.
 It is believed to have the power to transform lives and bring about spiritual growth and enlightenment.</p>
+ <p><a href="#write one-page about 'I AM' being mahamantra">article 11</a></p>

 <br>

-<h2>prompt: "write one-page about the only continuity of experience being the 'I AM Awareness' which is present in waking, dream, and deep sleep."</h2>
+<h2 id="write one-page about the only continuity of experience being the 'I AM Awareness' which is present in waking, dream, and deep sleep">write one-page about the only continuity of experience being the 'I AM Awareness' which is present in waking, dream, and deep sleep</h2>

 <p>The idea of the continuity of experience is a concept that suggests that the self, or "I," is a constant and unchanging presence that is present in all states of consciousness.
 This includes the waking state, the dream state, and the deep sleep state.